Guitar Intervals Exercises Tool

 If you want to really understand the guitar fretboard, you must first learn intervals.
-The guitar is an instrument strongly based on geometry and visual shapes, and fretboard intervals are the foundation of chords and scales construction.
+The guitar is an instrument strongly based on geometry and visual shapes, and fretboard intervals are the foundation of chords construction.
 We have created an interactive learning software that helps you learn and memorize the guitar intervals: FaChords Fretboard Cyber Trainer.

 The Fretboard Cyber Trainer is a guitar learning software that allows you to practice intervals geometry directly on the fretboard.
 You'll be tested on different interval types, all along the fretboard.
 Beware, at first, this process is really difficult and if you never practice this topic, it can be a bit frustrating.
 That's the reason why the tool comes with an easy mode option, in which you can practice at your own pace only a limited set of interval types.
 With time, little by little, you'll master all the intervals.

 With the easy mode, you can set which intervals to practice.
 If you are at the beginning, you should start with octave intervals only, then add the fifths, the fourths and so forth.
 The important thing is to focus on one interval type at a time, and progress to the next only once you're done with the previous.

 In the game mode, you'll be tested on all the interval types.
 You'll have 100 seconds in which you have to guess as many as possible correct answers.
 If your answer is right, you get 1 point, if it's not, your score will be decreased by 1 point.
 There is a leaderboard with the top players, this helps you stay focused and motivated.